MakeSchool-Tutorials/Makestagram-Swift-V2/P9-Improving-Upload-Code/content.md

 Instead of having the code in the `TimelineViewController`, the photo upload should be handled by a separate `Post` class.

-Let's start by creating this separate class - then we will tackle the two issues listed above!
+Let's start by creating the `Post` class - then we will tackle the two issues listed above!

 #Creating a Custom Parse Class

 As you have seen, we can store information in Parse without using custom classes:

     let imageData = UIImageJPEGRepresentation(image, 0.8)!
-    let imageFile = PFFile(data: imageData)!
+    let imageFile = PFFile(name: "image.jpg", data: imageData)!
-    imageFile.saveInBackground()

     let post = PFObject(className: "Post")
     post["imageFile"] = imageFile
     post.saveInBackground()

 We can simply use the `PFObject` class and specify a `className`.
-This way however, we don't have a good place to store the image uploading code.
+However, by doing it this way, we don't have a good place to put the image uploading code.
 And if we need to modify many more of the post's properties, the code will become difficult to read.

 It would be better if you could upload a post like this: